-You would probably agree that the time spent writing your PhD thesis is not only a time of taking pride or even joy in what you do, but also a time riddled with panic attacks of different varieties and lengths.
-When I worked on my PhD thesis in pharmacology years back when in Germany, I had my first panic attack as I first learned how to kill rats for my experiments with a very ugly tool called a guillotine!
+You would probably agree that the time spent writing your PhD dissertation or thesis is not only a time of taking pride or even joy in what you do, but also a time riddled with panic attacks of different varieties and lengths.
+When I worked on my PhD thesis in pharmacology in Germany many years back, I had my first panic attack as I first learned how to kill rats for my experiments with a very ugly tool called a guillotine!
 After that part of the procedure, I was to remove and mash their livers, spike them with Ciclosporin A (an immunosuppressive agent), and then present the metabolites by high-pressure liquid chromatography.

 How I got over writing my first research paper is now ancient history.
 But it was only years later, living in the USA and finally being immersed in the language of most scientific research papers, that my interest in the art of writing “good” research papers was sparked during conferences held by the American Medical Writers Association, as well as by getting involved in different writing programs and academic self-study courses.

-Good writing beings with clearly stating your research question (or hypothesis)—the focal point on which your entire paper builds and unfolds in the subsequent Methods, Results, and Discussion sections.
+Good writing begins with clearly stating your research question (or hypothesis) in the Introduction section—the focal point on which your entire paper builds and unfolds in the subsequent Methods, Results, and Discussion sections.
 This research question or hypothesis goes into the first section of your manuscript, the Introduction.
 Essentially, the Introduction explains at least three major elements:

 a) what is known or believed about the topic;

 c) what the question or hypothesis of your investigation is.

 Some medical writers refer to this organization structure of the Introduction as a “funnel shape” because it starts broadly, with the bigger picture, and then follows one scientifically logical step after the other, until finally narrowing down the story to the focal point of your research at the end of the funnel.